minishift/minishift/docs/minishift_console.md

 ### Options

 ```
-      --url   Open the local cluster in the OpenShift CLI console instead of the Web console.
+      --url   Prints the OpenShift Web Console URL to the console.
 ```

 ### Options inherited from parent commands